oveee92/vaulti/README.md

 - ditto if you try to encrypt with a vault id that you didn't load when starting
 - if you comment out a line while it is decrypted, it will not be reencrypted, but it will produce a warning.

 Variable files that could not be decrypted for whatever reason, get a tag indicating the problem, but is left untouched after exiting.
-Those tags are currently:
+The list of tags, both for success and failure, are currently:

 - `!ENCRYPT` : Variables that have been decrypted, and will be reencrypted when you close the editor
 - `!VAULT_FORMAT_ERROR` : Variables that could not be parsed due to ansible-vault rejecting the format.
 It will revert to the original `!vault` tag/value untouched after you close the editor.